openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "I am home from the openSUSE Conference 2010 and finally landed on the sofa.
-I don™t know why conferences are so exhausting, but they are for me.
+I donâ€™t know why conferences are so exhausting, but they are for me.
 My brain slowly becomes sorted again and starts to reflect what happened on the conference.
-Wow, I can say that I didn™t expect it to become such a great event.
+Wow, I can say that I didnâ€™t expect it to become such a great event.
 There were so many interesting and enthusiastic discussions about topics concerning the openSUSE distribution or about things you can do under the openSUSE umbrella.
 The fun side of community and technology was inspiring people all over, in opposite to some situations I remember on the last years conference where we had to deal with unpleasant topics.
 This seemed to have completely went away, instead people were aiming to solve problems together in a constructive way or, even more fun, worked on new things without so called stop-energy."